 - 1/4 cup barbecue sauce

-Mix all the ingredient well.
+Mix all the part well.
 With this marinade recipe, the Creole seasoning can be used as a rub, which you can use the night before.
 You can also make a Creole seasoning at home with a Chef approved recipe these ingredients- onion powder, garlic powder, dried oregano, dried basil, dried thyme, black pepper, white pepper, paprika, and salt.

 Competition brisket injections differ from the ones we mostly use at home.
 At some point, you too might want to switch to these competition grade ones.
 They have some additional ingredients like phosphates and higher amounts of hydrolyzed vegetable proteins.
 Phosphates serve a lot of complex functions which I have not yet cared to understand in detail.
-But the apparent one is the assistance it provides to retain moisture longer.
+The apparent one is the assistance it provides to retain moisture longer.
 It is also known to act as an emulsifier that prevents the separation of fats.
 You can buy the competition brisket injections off the shelf.
 Don’t fret too much about selecting the perfect one, pick one and try it out.
-Using an injection marinade is anyway going to make your beef brisket turn out succulent and yum.
+Using an injection marinade is anyway going to make your beef brisket turn out delicious and yum.

-Keep in mind a few tips and you will be a pro at brisket injection recipes
+Keep in mind a few tips, and you will be a pro at brisket injection recipes

-For the meat- Do not separate the flat and the point, cut of the extra fat and trim the brisket well, always inject the marinade with the grain, once cooked carve against the grain.
+For the meat- Do not separate the flat and the point, cut off the extra fat and trim the brisket well, always inject the marinade with the grain, once cooked carve against the grain.

 Cooking a beef brisket takes time, skill and how it is prepared can make all the difference.
 With all the time and effort that goes in cooking it, it is a great disappointment if it turns out dry, leather-like.
 A beef brisket injection is your best bet.
-It doesn’t take time to prepare, can be administered a few hours or minutes before cooking and will give you competition worthy brisket.
+It doesn’t take time to prepare, can be administered a few hours or minutes before cooking and will give you competition good brisket.